HondaFit/Linux-Commands-Matching-Game/README.md

 I'm Unable to invite https://github.com/chibuikeugwu & https://github.com/abirwsu because their names won't show in the search bar.

+NOTE!!
+THIS BRANCH DOES NOT CONTAIN MA1, PLEASE WITCH TO THE MA1 BRANCH

 ----------------- How to Build -----------------
 1) “mkdir build”        :Create a new directory “build” in the working directory